edgency/c4dtools/README.md

 ## For Cinema 4D User

-The `c4dtools` library is **not a plugin**.
-It is a code library that can be used to make things easier when writing plugins.
-Just like a plugin makes your life easier, this library makes the life of the developer easier.
-A plugin that relies on this library requires you to install it before the actual plugin can be used.
+The `c4dtools` is **not a plugin**.
+It is "add on" code that can be used by devlopers to make their life easier.
+A plugin that relies on this library requires you to install `c4dtools` before it can be used (the plugin will not even register to Cinema4D).

 ## Installation